Deep Learning-Aided Projected Gradient Detector for Massive Overloaded MIMO Channels: Introduction

+Most of known acceleration techniques for gradient descent algorithms such as the momentum methods do not care about the statistical nature of the problems.
+On the other hand, the data-driven acceleration is obtained by learning the statistical nature of the problem, i.e., stochastic variations on the landscape of the objective functions.
+The internal parameters controlling the behavior of the algorithm are adjusted to match the typical objective function via training processes.
+The data-driven acceleration is especially advantageous in implementation of detection algorithms because it reduces the number of iterations without sacrificing the detection performance.
+This makes the algorithm faster and more power efficient.

-The goal of this paper is to propose a novel trainable iterative detection algorithm for massive overloaded MIMO systems, which is called the \emph{Trainable Iterative-Detector} (TI-detector).
-Although deep learning architectures for massive MIMO systems were recently proposed as deep MIMO detectors (DMDs) in~\cite{DMD1,DMD2}, no deep learning-aided iterative detectors for massive \emph{overloaded} MIMO channels have been proposed as far as the authors are aware of.
-The architecture of the proposed algorithm is essentially based on TISTA~\cite{TISTA} because the success of TISTA would imply that the TISTA approach appears promising not only for sparse signal recovery but also for various types of detection problems and inverse problems for underdetermined systems.
+The goal of this paper is to propose a novel detection algorithm for massive overloaded MIMO systems, which is called \emph{Trainable Projected Gradient-Detector} (TPG-detector).
+The proposed algorithm is based on the projected gradient descent method with trainable parameters.
+We have confirmed that data-driven acceleration improves the detection performance and the convergence speed.
+Though deep learning architectures for massive MIMO systems were recently proposed as deep MIMO detectors (DMDs) in~\cite{DMD1,DMD2}, no deep learning-aided iterative detectors for massive \emph{overloaded} MIMO channels have been proposed as far as the authors are aware of.
+Furthermore, an application of data-driven tuning to MIMO detectors has not yet been studied in the related literatures.